wildabyss/Yumbox_Web_V2/README.md

 ## Application Setup ##

+1. Set upload_max_filesize = 20M in php.ini
-1. Set document root to /public
+2. Set document root to /public
-2. Create MySQL user 'yumbox'@'localhost' and 'sphinx'@'localhost'
+3. Create MySQL user 'yumbox'@'localhost' and 'sphinx'@'localhost'
-3. Source /application/database/build_database.sql; modify the database name from yumbox_dev to production name if needed.
+4. Source /application/database/build_database.sql; modify the database name from yumbox_dev to production name if needed.
-4. Run composer on /composer.json
+5. Run composer on /composer.json
-5. Create /application/config/secret_config.php with the following and fill in the values:
+6. Create /application/config/secret_config.php with the following and fill in the values:

 ```php
 <?php